 Recently a joint venture between the Piscataquog Land Conservancy and the Francestown Land Trust resulted in the acquisition of 149 acres of land under easement and protection from development.
 The official name is Diane and John R. Schott Brennan Falls Reserve, but I think folks will refer to it as The Brennan Falls Reserve or...
 Continue Reading →

+Here's some early shots from the last week or so.
+I don't know w hat got into me.
 Adams pond and the whole world lit up pink the other day, it was so peaceful and fresh.
 I could smell the apples from the orchard nearby, too. and less than an hour later it looked like...
 Continue Reading →

 I'm not going to get all wordy with these posts.
 I'm shooting like mad, but can't process efficiently because this old laptop of mine is just not enough for the new technology.
 Luckily a new one should arrive today.
 In the mean time, here's a couple more from recent outings -

 The tail end of winter still holds some beauty, I just had to look for it.
 These first two are details of a beaver pond in the woods that appeared to be new.
 These bushes were still alive, albeit dormant for the season.
 I loved the patterns the ice made while it was thawing.
 All...
 Continue Reading →

 Landscape Photography Light – Myths and Misunderstandings

 How are a landscape photographer and a vampire alike?
 Neither goes outside at noon.
 Seriously, it makes you wonder doesn’t it?
 Blood-sucking fiend and Fun-sucking fiend, both taking the joy right out of life.
 I recently stopped following a landscape photographer’s blog because he just kept going on and on about only shooting at the...
 Continue Reading →

 Let me count the ways - It's been truly wonderful this season.
 More to come.